AshHartwell/Leamprov/content/pages/workshop.md

 weight = 2

 +++
-We run a series of workshops e.t.c.
+We run a series of workshops open to all.

 Before attending, please see our [community standards](Leamprov "Community Standards")